michaelgadda/trading_sys/README.md

 I use this sheet as a guide, I will firsty go through and test different things within the sheet, like filtering out different combination.
 Then I will check my analysis page for basic things like averages, mins, maxs and std dev.
 I also do this with the linear reg model except I will just use the slope equation.
 Once I have either the equation or averages I need I will go through a large repository of data that I have collected in another excel file and backtest my new 'solution' to see if it works or not, then record my results.

+IMPORTANT NOTE ABOUT THE KMEANS Jupyter Notebook:  This notebook was made with the help of following a sigma coding tutorial, linked here https://www.youtube.com/watch?v=dhV8UWI1sjc&ab_channel=SigmaCoding .
+Please note that I adapted what was taught in the tutorial to fit my own data.